Preview treatment possibilities during consultation. Built for clinician-led aesthetic conversations.

 ✓Same angles, distance, and lighting at every visit for before/after comparisons.

-5 · The three angles
+5 · The five angles

 The 45° check: the dotted line through the nose tip should just touch the far cheek.
 Nose well inside the cheek line = turn too shallow.
 Nose past it = too far toward profile.